projectdiscovery/cvemap/README.md

-   -ep, -epss-percentile string[]  cve to list for given epss percentile -age string                     cve to list published by given age in days -a, -assignee string[]          cve to list for given publisher assignee -vs, -vstatus value             cve to list for given vulnerability status in cli output. supported: unknown, new, confirmed, unconfirmed, modified, rejected
+   -ep, -epss-percentile string[]  cve to list for given epss percentile -age string                     cve to list published by given age in days -a, -assignee string[]          cve to list for given publisher assignee -vs, -vstatus value             cve to list for given vulnerability status in cli output. supported: new, confirmed, unconfirmed, modified, rejected, unknown

 UPDATE:
    -up, -update                 update cvemap to latest version